Caring for someone in denial

 Sometimes, denial can have a positive effect.
 Some people find it helps them get on and enjoy life.
 But denial can also lead to people having unrealistic hopes about a cure, or using alcohol and drugs as a way of coping.
 The person in denial may have feelings of helplessness or being out of control.
 Giving them choices about their care and treatment can help them to feel a bit more in control again, and help them accept their situation.

 If your relative or friend starts refusing treatment or medication and this is putting them in danger, it may be appropriate to intervene.
-Speak to the district nurse or your GP, or read our information about protecting the person you’re caring for.
+Speak to the district nurse or your GP.

 Print this page